zapman449/monitorama_2016_notes/Wed06__Building.Twitter’s.Next-Gen.Alerting.System__by_Megan.Kanne.Justin.Nguyen.Dan.Sotolongo.md

         * easy to write, commit, upload new alerts
     * The bad:
         * simple config language
-        * large body of examples
+        * large body of (bad) examples
-        * easy to write, commit, upload new alerts
+        * easy to write, commit, upload new alerts... huge bit-rot
     * json-ish language.
     * Stapled on moustache for templating
     * Ownership of config was confusing.